Georges034302/acc-cloud-wil-demo/README.md

 # Course Guide

-This guide provides a week-by-week overview of the `Advanced Cloud Computing` IATD course, focusing  Azure cloud services.
+This guide provides a week-by-week overview of the `Advanced Cloud Computing` IATD course, focusing on Azure cloud services.
 Each week includes hands-on scripts, instructions, and best practices for working with Azure.

 ---